IgnacioMLS/IP-tRNA/README.md

 ## Folders with the ID of each sample.
 It contains the results of the alignment of each sample, the number of counts and the base calling.

+# Support
+If you have any questions or issues, please use [Issues Section](https://github.com/IgnacioMLS/IP-tRNA/issues)

 # References.
 1. Galili, Tal, O'Callaghan, Alan, Sidi, Jonathan, Sievert, Carson (2017). “heatmaply: an R package for creating interactive cluster heatmaps for online publishing.”
 Bioinformatics.